Gershon Kingsley: Musical career

-In 1964, Kingsley worked as an arranger at Vanguard Records, and in 1965, after ceasing to be a colleague of the avant-garde composer John Cage he met and formed a duet known as Perrey and Kingsley with the French musician Jean-Jacques Perrey, they released two albums:The In Sound from Way Out! in 1966 and Kaleidoscopic Vibrations in 1967, and subsequently went their separate ways.
-A song written by Kingsley and Perrey, "Baroque Hoedown" (from their 1967 album) was used by Walt Disney Productions for the Main Street Electrical Parade theme parks; and the song "The Savers", best known as the theme for the game show The Joker's Wild from 1972 to 1975 would go on to fame in 1968 as the Clio Award-winning music for a television advertising for No-Cal diet drinks.
+In 1964, Kingsley worked as an arranger at Vanguard Records, and in 1965, after ceasing to be a colleague of the avant-garde composer John Cage, he met and formed a duet known as Perrey and Kingsley with the French musician Jean-Jacques Perrey, they released two albums:The In Sound from Way Out! in 1966 and Kaleidoscopic Vibrations in 1967, and subsequently went their separate ways.
+A song written by Kingsley and Perrey, "Baroque Hoedown" (from their 1967 album) was used by Walt Disney Productions for the Main Street Electrical Parade theme parks; and the song "The Savers", best known as the theme for the game show The Joker's Wild from 1972 to 1975 on CBS, and for the1977-1978 season when the series returned in syndication.
+He would go on to fame in 1968 as the Clio Award–winning music for a television advertising for No-Cal diet drinks.

-Embarking upon a solo career, Kingsley, in 1969, released on Audio Fidelity Records, the album Music to Moog By, an album consisting of covers of popular songs, some of which were by Ludwig van Beethoven and The Beatles as Für Elise, Nowhere Man and Paperback Writer, while others were traditional like the British ballad Scarborough Fair.
-Music to Moog By also contains original works such as "Hey, Hey" co-written by Eileen Davies and sampled years later by RJD2 on the song "The Horror".
+Embarking upon a solo career, Kingsley, in 1969, released on Audio Fidelity Records, the album Music to Moog By, an album consisting of covers of popular songs, some of which were by Ludwig van Beethoven and The Beatles as "Für Elise", "Nowhere Man" and "Paperback Writer", while others were traditional like the British ballad "Scarborough Fair".
+Music to Moog By also contains original works such as "Hey, Hey" co-written by Eileen Davies, used as a pregame theme on NBC Sports' baseball telecasts in the 1970s, and sampled years later by RJD2 on the song "The Horror".
 Another of his original tracks is "Popcorn", his signature song.
-The single released from this album was Nowhere Man, with Sunset Sound as the b-side.
+The single released from this album was "Nowhere Man", with Sunset Sound as the b-side.

 His next musical effort was with a band called First Moog Quartet in 1970: As the result of a request by famous impresario Sol Hurok to hear the Moog synthesizer's capabilities demonstrated live.
 Other group members included Howard Salat, Stan Free, Eric W. Knight, and Ken Bichel.
 On January 30, 1970, the group became the first to ever play electronic music in Carnegie Hall.
 With Robert Moog present, they were accompanied by several other musicians and four singers.
 While reactions were mixed, immediate results included a university tour and some interesting collaborative works with the Boston Pops Orchestra.

 They recorded one 1970 album entitled First Moog Quartet, on Audio Fidelity Records, which consisted of live recordings from his nationwide tour featuring four Moog synthesizers.
 Some of these compositions are more experimental, featuring spoken word and beat poetry backed by synthetic noises and tones.
 Kingsley then moved beyond the Moog, and later pioneered the use of the earliest Fairlight and Synclavier digital synthesizers.
 Arthur Fiedler asked Kingsley to write a Concerto for Moog; the quartet performed the work, scored for synthesizer quartet and symphony orchestra, with the Boston Pops in 1971.
 He also wrote the logo sting (animated logo accompanied with music) for WGBH-TV in Boston, that appears throughout the United States on PBS programming produced by the station.